 BitSight research shows your likelihood of a ransomware attack increases the lower your security rating.
 For instance, organizations with a rating between 300 to 500 are 7.9 times more likely to be the victims of ransomware attacks.
 Meanwhile, organizations with a rating 750 or above are far less likely to be victimized:

 BitSight uses data from more than 100 sources to compile its security ratings.
 With this data, we study a number of different factors that hackers typically employ or exploit in ransomware attacks, including known vulnerabilities, open ports, and more.
 We also look for compromised systems, evidence of different types of attack methods, and other metrics to determine an organization’s overall rating.
 In addition, we consider things like user behavioral patterns, patching cadence, and other factors that impact an organization’s security posture.

 Can ransomware attacks be prevented?

 That’s actually not the right question to ask.
-Because, at the end of the day, no mitigation measures should be considered 100 percent foolproof.
+Because, at the end of the day, no cyber risk mitigation measures should be considered 100 percent foolproof.
 Despite your best efforts, the fact remains that attacks aren’t a matter of if, but when.

 Therefore, the right question is can I prevent ransomware attacks from being successful?